pranigopu/diver-vs-mermaid/README.md

 This project is a part of my MSc.
 AI's "Interactive Agents and Procedural Generation" course and aims to create a game using cellular automata for level generation and behaviour trees for interactive agents.

+# How to play?
+- Use W-A-S-D or arrow keys to move the black rhombus (diver, i.e. you) across the map
+- Use SPACEBAR to pick or place black tiles (artefacts)
+- Avoid the projectiles of the orange rhombus (mermaid)
+- Do not let the mermaid get too close, she attacks even harder!
+- Stay out of the mermaid's sight by hiding among the underwater growth
+- Collect all the artefacts without dying and you win!

+**SCORE**:

+- Inversely proportional to the time taken
+- Directly proportional to the health remaining

+**SOME TIPS**:

+- Placing an artefact replaces any tile with the artefact
+- Removing an artefact replaces the artefact with water (blue)
+- Do not spam SPACEBAR!
+There is a 0.5-second cooldown before you can pick or place

+_More information about the tile types is given in the next section_...

 # Level generator design
 The level generator relies on random fill (based on preset proportions) to generate the initial grid (stage A), on which it them applies three cellular automata for a set number of iterations each (stage B).
 In these stages, the code works only with a 2D integer array (the `grid` variable in `LevelGenerator.cs`), altering the integers so as to represent the following tile types: